T

 In general, the toy fox terrier is in pretty good health.
 Any disease the dogs are prone to is more something an owner should be aware of as opposed to being worried about.

-Therefore, if you buy a puppy, see if your breeder or rescue can produce health clearances for the parents.
-Because these papers are evidence the puppy’s cleared of a particular condition.
+Therefore, if you buy a puppy, see if your breeder can produce health clearances for the parents.
+These papers are evidence that the puppy is cleared of a particular condition.
 Careful breeders screen for genetic and breed-only diseases.

 • Demodectic Mange